SumoSG/Hack-the-Box-OSCP-Prep/Windows_Boxes/Jerry.md

 Host is up (0.045s latency).
 Not shown: 999 filtered tcp ports (no-response)
 PORT     STATE SERVICE
 8080/tcp open  http-proxy

 We have only one open port
 Port 8080: running http-proxy

+The gobuster, nikto and droopescan scans kept timing out.
+The web server seems to be not able to handle the requests that these tools were sending.